sean5505/myPortfolio/myProjects/0-bikeSwoon.md

 To optimize the development process and achieve faster startup times, I opted for `Vite` as the build tool, leveraging its efficient development server capabilities.

-For effective state management in the shopping cart functionality, I utilized `Redux`, ensuring seamless viability.
+For effective state management in the shopping cart functionality, I utilized `Redux`, ensuring seamless viability across the application.
+The cart's state is preserved across application reloads by utilizing local storage.

 To enhance code maintainability during iterative development and minimize class name conflicts, I employed `module-based CSS files`.

+For login authentication, I opted to utilize `Firebase`, taking advantage of serveral features such as createEmailAndPassword and googleSignIn for managing users.

+In addition, I took advantage of serveral popular libraries such as `React-Hook-Form` to improve code quality.

 ## Challenges